The spinner below has 6 equal regions. Find the probability of landing on yellow for the first spin and not landing on yellow on the second spin.

 Equally Likely Outcomes

-When all outcomes in the sample space have the same chance of occurring, they are called equally likely outcomes.
-This assumption allows us to calculate probabilities by dividing the number of favorable outcomes by the total number of outcomes.
+When all outcomes in the sample space have the same chance of occurring, they are called equally likely.
+This assumption allows us to use simple ratios to find probabilities, such as dividing the count of favorable outcomes by the total number of outcomes.

 Recommended video: